Rasika-Vispute/EDA-and-Statistical-Analysis-of-Mod-Clothing-Dataset-/README.md

 40 35 38 57 22 42 24 21 27 33

 # Use this data for answering following questions where relevant
 Q1.
-Compute the mean, median and the mode of the data Q2.
-Compute the range , variance and standard deviation of the data Q3.
+Compute the mean, median and the mode of the data.
+Q2.
+Compute the range, variance and standard deviation of the data.
+Q3.
 Find the mean deviation for the data .
 The mean deviation is defined as below.
 Mean deviation = (Σ|xi - x̄|) / n Q4.
 Calculate the Pearson coefficient of skewness and comment on the skewness of the data [A measure to determine the skewness of a distribution is called the Pearson coefficient of skewness.
 The formula is "skewness = 3(x̄-MD)/s" where MD is the Mean and s is the Standard Deviation The value of the coefficient if skewness usually ranges from –3 to 3.
 When the distribution is symmetric, the coefficient is zero; when the distribution is positively skewed , the coefficient is positive, and when the distribution is negatively skewed the coefficient is negative.]
 Q5.
 Count the number of data values that fall within two standard deviations of the mean.
 Compare this with the answer from Chebyshev’s Theorem.